 Building a Brand

 Throughout my career, I have worked with some iconic and global brands like Burger King, Gold’s Gym and Club Pilates.
-In 2020, I launched KickHouse and built every part of the brand platform from the ground up.
+I built two brands from the ground up: KickHouse and my agency SizzleSociety.

 The most important part of a brand platform is the company name.
 Naming your company is the hardest but most important decision you’ll make as an entrepreneur.
 A good logo is important as well but can easily be changed down the road.
 Your company name is harder to change and should be well thought out before launch.